 The likelihood that you’re reading this and do most of your work on your laptop (or computer) is close to 100%.
 The challenge is that the more interesting, entertaining, and distracting stuff is just a click away.
 You could watch Netflix right now, instead of reading this article.

-- Turn off all notifications.
+Turn off all notifications.
 Yes, all of them.
-Also Slack, and especially text messages or Whatsapp.
+This includes Facebook, Twitter, Slack, and texts.

 Regain focus when it’s lost

-I already mentioned the paper “The Cost of Interrupted Work: More Speed and Stress” by Mark et al. and pointed out how interruptions cause stress.
-But there’s another interesting finding from the study: it takes us about 23 minutes to regain our focus after we’ve been interrupted; 23 minutes!
+Interruptions cause stress.
+But that same study shows that it takes us about 23 minutes to regain our focus after we’ve been interrupted.
 That means a short stint to Instagram is more than a minute lost.

 Take three deep breaths.
 Sounds funky, but works.
 Sometimes we feel overwhelmed by too many tasks and they’re all important.
 Immense time pressure is normal.
 Breathing can release some of that stress because our diaphragm is connected to our central nervous system.
 A paper by Heck et al. titled “Breathing as a Fundamental Rhythm of Brain Function” shows the link between breathing and cognitive abilities.